hail-is/hail-rfcs/rfc/0000-keyless-job-auth.rst

 In a Hail Batch pipeline, all user code runs under one of two identities associated with the underlying cloud platform.
 On the user's computer, code runs as the user's human identity.
 Inside a Batch job running in the cloud, the job is running as a Hail-managed identity created for that user on signup.
-We will refer to this identities as the user's Human Identity and the Robot Identity, respectively.
+We will refer to these identities as the user's Human Identity and the Robot Identity, respectively.

-In the current system, Batch jobs are given access to the users' robot identity through a file planted in the job's filesystem containing the identity's credentials.
+In the current system, Batch jobs are given access to the user's robot identity through a file planted in the job's filesystem containing the identity's credentials.
 In GCP, the credentials are a GSA key file.
-In Azure, the credentials are a username/password for a AAD Service Principal.
+In Azure, the credentials are a username/password for a Microsoft Entra ID Service Principal.
 These credentials are created, stored, and rotated by the Hail Batch system.